Ziadabdelsalam/Conversational-Assistant/README.md

-CONVERSATIONAL ASSISTANT WITH GPT-4o-MINI
+CONVERSATIONAL ASSISTANT
 ==========================================

-A sophisticated conversational assistant built with LangChain and GPT-4o-mini that can schedule meetings and send emails through natural language interaction.
+A conversational assistant built with LangChain and GPT-4o-mini that can schedule meetings and send emails through natural language interaction.

 FEATURES